echonest/remix/examples/capsule/README.txt

 == capsule.py ==

 capsule.py beat matches parts of several songs into a single mp3.
-Given a transition duration, and an inter-transition duration, the program can search for the best order, the closest transition patterns, and apply beat alignment, time-stretching and crossfading.
+Given a transition duration, and an inter-transition duration, the program searches for the best order, the closest transition patterns, and apply beat alignment, time-stretching and crossfading into a single audio stream output.
 The result is a music collage with smooth transitions acting as the glue.
-Note that beat alignment is independent of downbeats in the pattern search: it is optimal in the sense of timbral pattern matching, which can be perceptually tricky in the case of different styles.
-Therefore downbeats don't necessarily align.
+Note that beat alignment is independent of downbeats during pattern search: it is optimal in the sense of timbral pattern matching, which may be perceptually tricky in the case of different styles.
+Therefore downbeats (first beat of the bar) don't necessarily align.
 Transitions can start anywhere in the track, and for any duration: it is up to the developer to apply additional constraints on top of the core engine of capsule to create less predictable and more interesting results.

 An earlier version of Capsule powers http://thisismyjam.com.